takakishi/HEC_DS_ML_project/README.md

 | Accuracy    | ...                  | ... | ...           | ...            | ...                 |

 ### (2) Presentation Video
-please view our [YouTube presentation video](#) for a detailed explanation of our methodology and a demo of our application.
+Please view our [YouTube presentation video](#) for a detailed explanation of our methodology and a demo of our application.

 ### (3) User Interface/Application
 We also developed a user-friendly interface with Streamlit, allowing users to input French text and receive a difficulty assessment instantly.